Densities on Dedekind domains, completions and Haar measure: Introduction

-\begin{rmk} For simplicity, in this paper we only work in the affine setting: that is, we only consider subsets of $D^n$.
-It would be interesting to extend our approach to subsets of the projective space $\p^n(F)$ (where $F$ is the fraction field of $D$) as in \cite[\S3.2]{bbl}. \end{rmk}
+\begin{rmks} \begin{itemize} \item[] \item[{\bf 1.}] For simplicity, in this paper we only work in the affine setting: that is, we only consider subsets of $D^n$.
+It would be interesting to extend our approach to subsets of the projective space $\p^n(F)$ (where $F$ is the fraction field of $D$) as in \cite[\S3.2]{bbl}. \item[{\bf 2.}] Obviously our method fails to see local conditions determined by places of $S$ - for the most trivial example, just note that $\N$ and $\Z$ have the same closure $\za$, but are easy to distinguish via the order relation in $\R$.
+We don't think of this as a serious shortcoming, in the sense that if one has to add finitely many conditions from places in $S$, it is usually not too hard to dispose of them by other techniques after dealing with the infinitely many coming from primes of $D$. \end{itemize} \end{rmks}